pwkoon/react-app/README.md

 Scroll down to view more GIFs.
 Click on any GIF to open it on selection dom element.

-**There are some common tricky issues that you may encounter when calling the GIPHY API, below with the solution worked for my case:**
+**There are some common tricky issues that you may encounter when calling the GIPHY API(IF YOU STORE IT IN .ENV), below with the solution worked for my case:**
 **ERROR** :
 **Uncaught ReferenceError: process is not defined in typescript**